FAQ

 6. Document bearing residential address (applicable to new cases or changes in address)

-Q: What if there is a typhoon or rainstorm on the day of my health risk assessment?
+Q: What if there is a typhoon or rainstorm on the day of my health assessment?

 A: If typhoon signal No. 8 or black rainstorm warning signal is hoisted, all our centres will suspend service temporarily.
 Your appointment will be rescheduled and you will be notified by phone afterwards.
 Please contact your EHC if you have any enquiry.